daisukekodaira/Improving-Forecast-Reliability-for-Geographically-Distributed-Photovoltaic-Generations/README.md

 ## What are these codes?
-This is the implementation of the published paper 'Improving-Forecast-Reliability-for-Geographically-Distributed-Photovoltaic-Generations'.
+This is the offical implementation of the published paper.
+Please cite this work:

-You can refer the article hrere:
-***D. Kodaira, K. Tsukazaki, T. Kure, J. Kondoh, "[Improving Forecast Reliability for Geographically Distributed Photovoltaic Generations, ](https://www.preprints.org/manuscript/202110.0037/v1)" Energies***
+>D. Kodaira, K. Tsukazaki, T. Kure, and J. Kondoh, "[Improving Forecast Reliability for Geographically Distributed Photovoltaic Generations, ](https://www.preprints.org/manuscript/202110.0037/v1)" Energies, vol. 14, no. 21, p.
+7340, Nov.
+2021.

-## Abstract
+### Abstract
 In this study, a two-step probabilistic forecast scheme is proposed for geographically distributed PV generation forecasting.
 Each step of the proposed scheme adopts ensemble forecasting based on three different machine-learning methods.
 When individual PV generation is forecasted, the proposed scheme utilizes surrounding PVs' past data to train the ensemble forecasting model.

+## Required packages
+Matlab 2019

 ## About the author
-- [Daisuke Kodaira](https://sites.google.com/view/daisukekodaira03en/home?authuser=0), Assistant Professor at Tokyo University of Science
+- [Daisuke Kodaira](https://scholar.google.com/citations?user=dK5dNcoAAAAJ&hl=en), daisuke.kodaira03 AT gmail.com

 ## Structure of the code
 ![image](https://user-images.githubusercontent.com/43132698/138842220-19095542-8cda-46dd-bcde-6ba9538686f0.png)